The business consultant who hit new revenue records after writing a book.

 While the editing led to Andrew having to address a lot of feedback — including writing 10,000 new words — the process was fairly easy.
 He ran into challenges at the design stage.
 The internal layout ran smoothly, but finding the right cover design was a challenge, with our designer working on at least 10 versions with Andrew before we got it right.

 Ultimately, though, Andrew got the result he wanted: a book that looked indistinguishable from a commercially published business paperback.

-One year after going to print, Andrew has personally handed his book to 1,000 people, while selling even more copies online.
+Since going to print, Andrew has personally handed his book to more than 3,000 people, while selling even more copies online.
 The most common response?
 His ideal clients can't wait to learn more about how they can work with him.

 'We’ve read all your work, and we’re convinced you’re the person to help us.'

 'I’ve re-read your book and marked up all the sections that are most relevant to us.
 Can you help us with some of those areas?'

 'Your work is really impressive and I’ve shown it to our entire team, who really want you to work with us.
 Can we talk?'

 And it's paying off.
 Revenue is up around 50% compared to 2018, with some six-figure sales coming directly as a result of people reading (and enjoying!) the book.